-The nearest and obvious prime meat for development was the property of the Oakland Military Academy, an Oakland Victorian architectural icon founded by John Sarcka in the 1930's.
-Due to its success, it needed additional space for barracks and for classroom training.
+The nearest and obvious prime meat for development was the property of the Oakland Military Academy, an Oakland Victorian architectural icon whose core structure dated back to the late 18th or early 19th Century.
+The Academy was founded by John Sarcka in the 1930's after Mrs. Calder passed away.
+Due to the success of the Academy, it needed additional space for barracks and for classroom training.
 As a result it began to successfully acquire almost every building adjacent to the Academy property along Ramapo Valley Road and even a few that weren't.

 After purchasing the Calderwood, Sarcka purchased the revered Oakland Inn on the Southeast corner of Ramapo Valley Road and Yawpo Avenue.
 With only two exceptions he then purchased every Victorian home on the east side of Ramapo Valley Road between Yawpo and Maple Avenue.
-He then acquired the Sanders property located on the North side of Yawpo Avenue two old, 2 story wooden apartment buildings behind the current Bank of America building.
+He then acquired the Sanders property located on the North side of Yawpo Avenue containing two old, 2 story wooden apartment buildings behind the current Bank of America building.
 The Academy also owned a large house on the West side of Ramapo Valley Road located where the current Oakland Drugs is situated.
 It was called the Penny House.
 Hence the Academy property literally contained everything that a developer and politician could ask for: Massive space, a perfect location, 'old', disposable buildings and potential tenants.
+Permit me to add profits.
 Lust and greed know no bounds.